SemLayer: Semantic-aware Generative Segmentation and Layer Construction for Abstract Icons¶

 -

-Background: Vector icons are a cornerstone of modern design workflows.
-Designers typically organize semantically meaningful graphical elements across multiple editable layers.
-However, icons are frequently "flattened" upon publication and distribution, merging all layers into a single composite path and discarding the original semantic layer hierarchy.
+Background: Vector icons are a cornerstone of modern design workflows, where designers typically organize semantically meaningful graphic elements into multiple editable layers.
+However, icons are often "flattened" during publishing and distribution, merging all layers into a single compound path and losing the original semantic hierarchy.

 -

-Limitations of Prior Work: Once semantic structure is lost, downstream operations such as recoloring, animation, and local editing become extremely difficult, forcing designers to manually re-segment and reconstruct icons.
-Existing methods such as SAM perform poorly on highly abstract black-and-white icons due to the absence of texture, shadow, and color cues, while optimization-based methods tend to generate excessively fragmented layers.
+Limitations of Prior Work: Once the semantic structure is lost, downstream operations such as recoloring, animation, and local editing become extremely difficult.
+Designers are forced to manually re-segment and reconstruct icons.
+Existing methods like SAM perform poorly on highly abstract black-and-white icons due to the lack of cues like texture, shading, and color, while optimization-based methods often generate excessively fragmented layers.

 -